NormProgr/basketball_predict/README.md

 $ pytask
 ```

-Details on implementation and results can be found in *bask.pdf* after running the
+Details on implementation and results can be found in *basketball_info_sheet.pdf* in the
-project.
+parent folder after running the project.

 ### For code development